 Numerically, it is impossible to show whether the expansion indeed converges in a mathematical sense.
-In particular for the multi-mode strong coupling results, one may object that Fig. 9 does not exclude the possibility that the deviation oscillates very slowly or even diverges in the limit of infinitely many modes.
-In order to provide justification that this is not the case, we explicitly evaluate the relevant series terms of the few-mode expansion in Appendix M and show that the final result is convergent as for the free cavity.
-The calculation is restricted to a specific geometry (see Appendix M for details), but applies at any coupling strength within the validity range of the rotating wave approximation.
-The series expansion is therefore non-perturbative in the atom-cavity coupling strength, in the sense that it does not require a small parameter.
+In particular, for the multimode strong coupling results, one may object that Fig. 9 does not exclude the possibility that the deviation oscillates very slowly or even diverges in the limit of infinitely many modes.
+In order to provide justification that such is not the case, we explicitly evaluate the relevant series terms of the few-mode expansion in Appendix M and show that the final result is convergent as for the free cavity.
+The calculation is restricted to a specific geometry (see Appendix M for details) but applies at any coupling strength within the validity range of the rotating wave approximation.
+The series expansion is therefore nonperturbative in the atom-cavity coupling strength, in the sense that it does not require a small parameter.

-We note that multi-mode convergence of light-matter models has been discussed extensively in the literature, for example in the context of the Rabi and related models at ultra-strong coupling [105, 108, 125, 126] as well as in the context of time-dependent problems extending the Wigner-Weisskopf theory of spontaneous emission [50, 64].
-Divergences can be handled by cutoffs (see, for example, [50] for an explicit account), cutoff-free methods have only been developed more recently by fully accounting for gauge invariance [108].
-We note that these discussions are mainly concerned with the complete treatment of the light-matter interaction, which is particularly important at ultra-strong coupling.
-Ab initio few-mode theory is based on a complete treatment of the cavity-bath interaction in few-mode theory.
-In our present analysis, we avoided issues arising at ultra-strong coupling by applying the rotating wave approximation.
-It will therefore be interesting to see if ab initio few-mode theory can be married with ultra-strong coupling theory, where phenomenological few-mode models are also a valuable tool (see, for example, [31, 37, 82]).
+We note that multimode convergence of light-matter models is discussed extensively in the literature, for example, in the context of the Rabi and related models at ultrastrong coupling [84,106,125,126] as well as in the context of time-dependent problems extending the Wigner-Weisskopf theory of spontaneous emission [50,64].
+Divergences can be handled by cutoffs (see, e.g., Ref.
+[50] for an explicit account), and cutoff-free methods have been developed only more recently by fully accounting for gauge invariance [84].
+We note that these discussions are mainly concerned with the complete treatment of the light-matter interaction, which is particularly important at ultrastrong coupling.
+The ab initio few-mode theory is based on a complete treatment of the cavity-bath interaction in the few-mode theory.
+In our present analysis, we avoid issues arising at ultrastrong coupling by applying the rotating wave approximation.
+It will therefore be interesting to see if the ab initio few-mode theory can be married with the ultrastrong coupling theory, where phenomenological fewmode models are also a valuable tool (see, e.g., Refs.
+[31,37,82]).
 An outlook in this direction is given in Sec.
 IX.

-4. Quantum optical properties in overlapping modes cavities
+4. Quantum optical properties in overlapping mode cavities

-One remaining advantage of the ab initio method that we have not demonstrated yet is the effect of frequencydependent quantum optical couplings in interacting fewmode theory.
-To this end, we consider the double Fabry-Perot cavity depicted in Fig. 10, with a varying refractive index $n{\rm mid}$ of the central mirror.
-Unlike before, we choose a finite mirror thickness t = 0.01 and outer mirror refractive index $n_0 = 4.0$ in order to demonstrate that our approach is not limited to Ley-Loudon type [100] potentials with its unrealistic infinitely thin mirrors.
+One remaining advantage of the ab initio method that we have not demonstrated yet is the effect of frequencydependent quantum optical couplings in the interacting few-mode theory.
+To this end, we consider the double Fabry-Perot cavity depicted in Fig. 10, with a varying refractive index $n{\text{mid}}$ of the central mirror.
+Unlike before, we choose a finite mirror thickness t = 0.01 and outer mirror refractive index $n_0 = 4.0$ in order to demonstrate that our approach is not limited to Ley-Loudon-type [101] potentials with their unrealistic infinitely thin mirrors.

-Such a double cavity geometry is ideal to investigate the transition from an isolated resonance to an overlapping modes regime that still features strong confinement.
-In this case, the overlap results from the near-degeneracy of modes in each respective cavity, which couple via leakage through the central mirror.
-Fig. 11 shows linear transmission spectra for this cavity as a function of $n{\rm mid}$, calculated using ab initio few-mode theory with a single system mode χ_9 .
-The top panel (a) shows the empty cavity spectrum which already displays interesting overlapping modes features, including an avoided crossing at intermediate $n{\rm mid}$ as well as a merging of spectral lines at high $n{\rm mid}$.
+Such a double-cavity geometry is ideal to investigate the transition from an isolated resonance to an overlapping mode regime that still features strong confinement.
+In this case, the overlap results from the near degeneracy of modes in each respective cavity, which couple via leakage through the central mirror.
+Figure 11 shows linear transmission spectra for this cavity as a function of $n{\text{mid}}$ , calculated using the ab initio few-mode theory with a single system mode $\chi_9$ .
+Figure 11(a) shows the empty cavity spectrum, which